 When you only have one day in London, you are going to have to plan your trip carefully.
 London is a big place and there are so many amazing sites to see.
-While you won’t be able to see everything you will want to see, you can visit a number of popular attractions with this London day trip itinerary.
+While you won’t be able to see everything, you can visit a number of popular attractions with this London in a Day itinerary.

-It is not only shorter, it is far less crowded.
+It is not only shorter, but it is also far less crowded.

-The Changing of the Guard at St James Palace begins about 10:20 and lasts for about 45 minutes and is a great way to start your day in London!
+The Changing of the Guard at St James Palace begins at about 10:20 and lasts for about 45 minutes and is a great way to start your day in London!

-One of the best parts about visiting London is their museums!
+One of the best parts about visiting London is the museums!
 Museums in London are FREE and they are pretty amazing.

 While you won’t be able to do anything but touch the surface of the National Gallery due to your limited time, we have compiled a list of 10 works you should see while in the museum!